Apium graveolens

-Apium graveolens, known in English as celery, is an Old World species of flowering plant in the family Apiaceae.
+Apium graveolens, commonly known as celery, is an Old World species of flowering plant in the family Apiaceae.
 It was first described by Carl Linnaeus in 1753.

 The species is widely naturalised outside of its natural range and is used as a vegetable; modern cultivars have been selected for their leaf stalks (celery), a large bulb-like hypocotyl (celeriac), and their leaves (leaf celery).

 Description

 Apium graveolens is a stout biennial or monocarpic perennial herb, producing flowers and seeds only once, during its second or a later year.
 It grows up to 1 m tall, with all parts of the plant having a strong celery odour.
 The stems are solid with conspicuous grooves on the surface (sulcate).
 The leaves are bright green to yellowish-green, 1- to 2-pinnate with leaflets that are variously shaped, often rhomboid, up to 6 cm long and 4 cm broad.

 The flowers are produced in umbels, mostly with short peduncles, with four to twelve rays.
 The individual flowers are creamy-white to greenish-white, 2–3 mm across.
 The fruit is a schizocarp, broadly ovoid to globose, 1–1.5 mm long and wide.